 }

-You can see the cluster now into the Azure Portal:
+You can see the cluster now in the Azure Portal:

-Terraform is really powerful, but in order to achieve an end-to-end secure Gitops approach, you need to use a product that can run your Terraform workflows.
+Terraform is really powerful, but to achieve an end-to-end secure Gitops approach, you need to use a product that can run your Terraform workflows.

 Enter Spacelift.
 Not only Spacelift takes care of your Terraform workflows, but it can also help build workflows for Kubernetes, Pulumi, and CloudFormation.
 Spacelift is GitOps Native, and by also taking advantage of stack dependencies, you can build really sophisticated workflows.